 Then Bethlehem started to fall.
 Fifteen years of unstoppable decline did not stop Bethlehem from expanding in hopes that its company will be able to weather the storm.
 In 1962, Bethlehem built a large new plant at Burns Harbor, Indiana.
 And by the mid-1970s, about 7,000 people worked there; at the time, this amounted to only about 5 percent of Bethlehem's total workforce.
 As the American steel industry declined and Bethlehem cut back, the Burns Harbor plant continued to operate.
 By the end of the 1990s, it accounted for half of the company's total revenues (Loomis, 2004).

-In May 1998, it acquired Lukens Inc, that helped increased the company’s production of carbon and alloy plate.
+In May 1998, it acquired Lukens Inc, that helped increase the company’s production of carbon and alloy plate.
 It gave Bethlehem the bragging rights to be the top plate producer in the country.
 1998 was a good year for Bethlehem because it is finally seeing the silver lining.
 But good things abruptly came to a screeching halt for Bethlehem.
-Over production beyond the required capacity for plates altered the trade pattern.
+Overproduction beyond the required capacity for plates altered the trade pattern.
 Imports of cheaper plates had reduced its profitability and the company started cutting back work schedules and inventories.
-This continued till 1999 that resulted to almost 60 percent drop on the company’s income.
-Bethlehem tried to stay afloat tapping the government by filing, together with four other US companies, an antidumping lawsuit (Sheridan, 1999).
+This continued till 1999 that resulted in almost 60 percent drop in the company’s income.
+Bethlehem tried to stay afloat tapping the government by filing, together with four other US companies, an anti-dumping lawsuit (Sheridan, 1999).

-With all the company’s effort to continue its steel business, in May 2003, it filled for bankruptcy and all its assets were acquired by the International Steel Group (Loomis, 2004).
+With all the company’s effort to continue its steel business, in May 2003, it filed for bankruptcy and all its assets were acquired by the International Steel Group (Loomis, 2004).